vngcloud/terraform-provider-vngcloud/docs/resources/vlb_loadbalancer_policy.md

 In addition to all arguments above, the following attributes are exported:
 * `id` - (String) The ID of this Policy
 * `status` - (String) The status of the Policy
+* `position` - (Number) The position of this policy on the listener.
+Positions start at 1.
+Smaller numbers have higher priority.